By Laia Cardona, on 02 April 2020

 - Product placement is passive.
-Whilst the brand has the confirmation that their product will be present, the control of the details about what goes on around the product placement, i.e. the context of the placement is mostly controlled by the creators of the main content (for example, a movie or series) and not on the brand itself.
+While the brand has the confirmation that their product will be present, the control of the details about what goes on around the product placement, i.e. the context of the placement is mostly controlled by the creators of the main content (for example, a movie or series) and not on the brand itself.

 - Product placement does not use storytelling.
-In product placement, the main story is not related to the product or the brand, whilst branded content on the other hand is always related to the brands corporate values.
+In product placement, the main story is not related to the product or the brand, while branded content on the other hand is always related to the brands corporate values.

 - It is not invasive.
 Conventional digital advertising, with methods such as banners that hinder navigation, increasingly generate more rejection among users.
 Instead, branded content seeks to attract them naturally and make them want to get closer to our brand.

 - Generates an emotional connection with the brand.
 The best branded contents are capable of telling stories that excite the audience.
 This emotion will be associated with our brand, making users remember it for a long time.